AlphaSocket/testing-php-fpm/README.md

 # testing-php-fpm
-TRafis build to test php-fpm on alpine
+Travis test for php-fpm on alpine